bisialessandro/nuvolar-works-test/NuvolarWorksApp/README.md

 If not already installed necessary download SDK Build tools >28.

 ### Before Run iOS
+You will also need to install the Xcode Command Line Tools.
+Open Xcode, then choose "Preferences..." from the Xcode menu.

+Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools dropdown.

 Enter inside the iOS folder and run the command:
 - `pod install  `
 - Open the ios project with Xcode and build it.